Divyanshu227/Divyanshu227/README.md

 ### 🚀 A project I'm proud of

 **QR-Based Smart Project**
-A real-world focused QR-based system built with:
+A real-world focused project that **generates scannable QR codes for URLs** with:

+* ⚡ Fast QR generation
-* Fast scanning & validation
+* ✅ Instant URL validation
-* Clean UI
+* 🎨 Clean, responsive UI
-* Practical use-case driven design
+* 🧪 Practical, real-world use case driven design

 ---